 - Flying Blue elite members can purchase an unlimited amount of miles throughout the calendar year.
 Explorer members can purchase up to a maximum of 100,000 miles per calendar year.
 However, some non-elite members can buy 300,000 miles during this promotion.

 - Miles will be deposited within 72 hours of purchase.

 - You may withdraw your full mileage purchase (no partial withdrawals) for any reason within 14 days of purchase.

 - The full terms and conditions are available here.

 Flying Blue sells miles in units of 2,000 at the cost of €55 (~$66 at current exchange rates) per unit.
-During this promotion, you'll get a bonus based on how many miles you're buying:
+You'll get bonus miles on top of this base rate depending on how many miles you buy.